Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Many organizations have similar names, so don’t be fooled by a soundalike.
 Keep in mind that if an organization spends a lot of expenses and less on programs, chances are there are organizations with similar missions that are more efficient in their spending.

-Once you’ve vetted potential organizations, it’s time to decide how, when, and how much to give.
+Once you’ve vetted potential organizations, it’s time to decide how, when, and what amount to give.

 As with other aspects of financial planning, philanthropy works best when it’s backed by a strategy.
 That means having a plan.